Blog

 The Billion-Dollar Question

-Here’s the thing most people miss: validation isn’t just about proving people want something.
+Validation isn’t just about proving people want something.
 It’s about proving you want to build it.

-If you get 100 signups in 48 hours, that’s great.
+If you get 100 signups in 48 hours, great.
 But ask yourself: is this something you’d bet on for the next 5 years?

 48 hours tells you if there’s a signal.
 But you need to ask yourself if the signal is worth chasing.